CrunchyData/crunchy-katacoda/postgresql-devel/basics/insert/04-returning.md

 The basic INSERT statement doesn't give any return values when executed (it just displays a message that says how many rows were inserted).
-Technically, you could run another INSERT statement that selects the data you need from the row that was just inserted.
-But the RETURNING clause allows you to bypass that - the INSERT _can_ return values that you could then use right away for subsequent operations.
+Technically, you could run another query that selects the data you need from the row that was just inserted.
+But the RETURNING clause allows you to bypass that extra query - the INSERT _can_ return values that you could then use right away for subsequent operations.

 ```
 INSERT INTO client (first, last, email, career_interests)